Use the Photo Element to add individual photos, images, or icons to your pages. You can add a Photo Element directly

 Once you add the Photo Element, you'll be prompted to upload a file from your computer or add an image from your Dropbox account.

 Make sure your photos are edited and cropped as you want them before you upload them to the Photo Element.
 We recommend using Pixlr, a free online photo editing program that's very easy to use.

 Photo Element Settings

-Once you add your image, you can adjust the following settings:
+Once you add your image, adjust the following settings:

 - Size: Click the (+) and (-) buttons to make your photo bigger or smaller, or click the full size option.
 You can also click and drag the corner of the image to adjust the size.
 Keep in mind that you can't make the image larger than its original size.

 - Alignment: Click one of the alignment buttons to move your photo left, right, or center.